michelmourasilva/dev-datascience-enviroment-airflow-spark/README.md

 > pip install apache-airflow-providers-papermill==2.2.0

->[!WARNING]
-But for this simulation in Docker, this configuration is already being executed in the creation of the containers.
+:warning: But for this simulation in Docker, this configuration is already being executed in the creation of the containers.